oracle-livelabs/oci/oci-opensearch/Observability/observability.md

 - Connect to the OpenSearch Dashboard
 - Search data using the Discover interface
 - Create a simple pie chart for the sample data
+- Create a notebook which you can share with others

 ## Step 1: Prerequisites
 Confirm that the OpenSearch cluster is version 2.11 or higher.
 This is the latest version.
 To create a cluster, see Creating an OpenSearch Cluster (LABs 1,2).
 You will have to connect to the OpenSearch Dashboard.